SchmidtCode/USPSAddressValidator/README.md

 ## Features

 - **Tkinter GUI**: Simple user interface to select an Excel file and configure the USPS OAuth token.
 - **Keyring Integration**: Securely store and retrieve the USPS OAuth token on your system.
 - **Handles Required/Optional Fields**: Complies with USPS’s requirement for `streetAddress`, `state`, and either `city` or `ZIPCode`.
 Also supports optional fields like `firm`, `secondaryAddress`, `urbanization`, and `ZIPPlus4`.
 - **ID Fields**: Pass along up to three ID fields (or more if needed) without sending them to the USPS API, purely for user reference in the output.
 - **Output**: Creates a new Excel file (original name + `_validated.xlsx`) containing the original columns plus standardized columns (e.g., `Standardized_StreetAddress`, `Standardized_City`, etc.).

 ## Getting Started

 ### Prerequisites

-- Python 3.7+ (Tested on Python 3.9, 3.10, etc.)
+- Python 3.13
-- [Pipenv](https://pipenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/tutorial/venv.html) (optional, but recommended for dependency management)
+- [uv](https://docs.astral.sh/uv/) (fast Python package/dependency manager)
-- A valid USPS Addresses 3.0 OAuth token.
+- A valid USPS Addresses 3.0 OAuth token

+> **Note:** `tkinter` comes with most Python distributions.
+On Linux, you may need to install it separately (`sudo apt install python3-tk` on Debian/Ubuntu).

 ### Installation